More Chinese Fonts & Apps

 - Ruby text fonts with Zhuyin or Pinyin pronunciation:

-HanWang Zhuyin ruby fonts in Traditional Kai (楷體) and Ming (明體) and characters, with Bopomofo on the right.
-Download and install all files starting with "wp" for all alternate pronunciations (poyin zi).
-Many thanks to Chris Underwood for pointing me to the link above!
-If that one disappears, try this link or do a search for "王漢宗48套字型" and please let me know.
+WangHan Zhuyin ruby fonts in Traditional Kai (楷體) and Ming (明體) and characters, with Bopomofo on the right.
+Download and install all of the files with names starting with "wp" for all alternate pronunciations (poyin zi).
+These are part of a larger set of free fonts available on that page.
+Have fun!
+If this link disappears, try searching for "王漢宗48套字型", and please let me know.

 FangZheng Pinyin ruby font in Simplified Kai (楷体) characters, with Pinyin on the top.
 This "collection" file will install six fonts starting with "FZKTPY" with all alternate pronunciations (poyin zi).
 Look for a "下载" button on that download page.
 You will need the free 7-Zip program or similar utility to extract from the ".rar" file.
 If this link disappears, just do a search for "方正楷体拼音字库" or "FZKTPY", and please let me know.